Abrons Student Health Center

 When seeking services, students engage in an initial consultation with a counselor who will assess the student’s needs and determine the services that will best meet those needs.
 If a student’s needs require attention that is beyond the Counseling Center’s scope of practice, the counselor will work to connect the student with appropriate off-campus services.
 Students are encouraged to come and talk with a counselor about any concerns that are hindering their academic or personal success.

 For additional information about the services and programs offered by the Counseling Center, please call (910) 962-3746, come by our offices on the second floor of DePaolo Hall, or visit our Web site: www.uncw.edu/counseling.
-Also, check our Pinterest page for additional resources.
+Also, check our social media platforms, including UNCW Counseling Center - Youtube and Pinterest page for additional resources.

 Honor Societies and Awards

 Some of the organizations listed below are registered with the university through the Campus Activities & Involvement Center as student organizations.
 For more information about those honor societies please visit www.uncw.edu/storgs.